rob-blackbourn/bareASGI/docs/user-guide/installation.md

 pip install bareasgi
 ```

-This is a Python3.8 and later package.
+This is a Python 3.11 and later package.

 It has dependencies on: